NixOS/nixpkgs/doc/contributing/contributing-to-documentation.chapter.md

 If the build succeeds, the manual will be in `./result/share/doc/nixpkgs/manual.html`.

+## devmode {#sec-contributing-devmode}

+The shell in the manual source directory makes available a command, `devmode`.
+It is a daemon, that:
+1. watches the manual's source for changes and when they occur — rebuilds
+2. HTTP serves the manual, injecting a script that triggers reload on changes
+3. opens the manual in the default browser

 ## Syntax {#sec-contributing-markup}

 As per [RFC 0072](https://github.com/NixOS/rfcs/pull/72), all new documentation content should be written in [CommonMark](https://commonmark.org/) Markdown dialect.